No items found.

 Think carefully about how each character responds in each situation if you want to create believable characters.

 The same applies in a broader sense.
 How does each respond to trauma?
 Do they make frequent jokes?
 Try to learn everything about the topic?
-Maybe they refuse to talk about – or even acknowledge – what happened.
+Maybe they refuse to talk about or even acknowledge what happened.
 And don’t be shy about looking into psychological theories or case studies for inspiration!

-Remember, what drives our inner motivations is often the way we seek love.
-We learn techniques in childhood, and we carry them with us.
 Our founder Louise Dean describes how understanding how characters sought love drove the story for her first novel Becoming Strangers.
 Some play the martyr, some play the suffering patient, while yet other characters play the hero.
 We all have our strategies but we’re invariably blind to our own.
-Another reason you’ll want to ensure that main character is not you.
+Another reason you’ll want to ensure that your main character is not you.

-7. Top tips for character development
+Top tips for character development

 • Think about who the main character is in your story; usually we get an indication of who our main character is because we see or hear from them first.

-• Your narrator need not be the centre of attention, but if they experience personal growth that drives the theme of your story, then they are the main character and you will want to begin by telling us something about them to reassure us (sometimes falsely) that their account is reliable!
+• Your narrator need not be the center of attention, but if they experience personal growth that drives the theme of your story, then they are the main character and you will want to begin by telling us something about them to reassure us (sometimes falsely) that their account is reliable!

 • Tackle simple character development questions to get to know your characters.
 How does each of them go about the business of getting love (or attention) in their life?